ParthMulik/Restaurant/README.md

-# Parth Restaurant – Modern Restaurant
+# Parth Restaurant – Moder

 A visually immersive and fully responsive restaurant website built using **HTML, CSS, and JavaScript**, designed to deliver a premium dining experience online through elegant UI/UX, smooth animations, and interactive functionality.